renovate-tests/Templates.WebService/readme.md

 The [`.gitignore`](content/.gitignore) file prevents build artifacts, per-user settings and IDE-specific temp files from being checked into version control.

-The [`.gitattributes`](content/.gitattributes) file disable's Git's automatic End of Line (EOL) conversion between Windows and Linux.
+The [`.gitattributes`](content/.gitattributes) file disables Git's automatic End of Line (EOL) conversion between Windows and Linux.
 This ensures that files are binary-identical on all platforms.

 We use [EditorConfig](http://editorconfig.org/) to define and maintain consistent coding styles between different editors and IDEs.
 Our [`.editorconfig`](content/.editorconfig) file also ensures a consistent EOL style and charset encoding based on file type.